2024-25 Catalogs

 Major Program Requirements

 The major in communication includes a minimum of 30 hours and a maximum of 52 hours in communication courses.
 Each course is 3 credits unless otherwise noted.
-Students must also complete College of Arts and Sciences and University requirements, including University general education requirements.
+In addition to University, general education, and College of Arts and Science requirements, students must also meet the following major program requirements.
+All major requirements in the College of Arts and Science must be completed with grades of C- or higher unless otherwise indicated.

 Major core requirements